mes231/treasure-hunt-game/README.md

-# Treasure Hunt Game
-An interactive treasure hunt built with Python and Flet.
-Solve riddles, find codes, and unlock surprises! 🎉 Customizable for any occasion.
-Clone, edit, and share the fun! 🚀

 # Treasure Hunt Game 🎮💎

 A fun and interactive treasure hunt game with hidden clues and codes!
-Welcome to the Treasure Hunt Game!
 Solve riddles, find codes, and unlock surprises! 🎉

+This game is built with Python and Flet, fully customizable for any occasion.
+Clone, edit, and share the fun! 🚀

 ---